Chapter 5: Market and Investor Analysis

 As can be seen from the example the IRR on Market IRR Debt + IRR Equity.
 Changing the ratio of debt-to-equity will change the result of the internal rate of return on equity and therefore the profitability of the project to the investor.
 In fact, as the proportion of debt increases, the IRR on equity will increase.
-For example, if we have an market IRR of 8% and IRR on debt of 5%, if the debt-equity ratio is 50:50, then the IRR on equity would be 11%.
+For example, if we have a market IRR of 8% and IRR on debt of 5%, if the debt-equity ratio is 50:50, then the IRR on equity would be 11%.
 If the IRRs for the market and debt remained the same but the debt-to-equity ratio increased to 80:20, then the IRR on equity would be 20%.

 From this example we can see that it is better for a company to take out a loan when investing in a project.
 However, we should note that if the debt-to-equity ratio is too large it would be unlikely to find a bank to lend money as banks will not lend to projects with very high levels of debt.
 Banks do not lend at high debt-to-equity ratios as it would be considered risky.

 The IRR on equity is important.
 However, it should not be the driver of the decision in CBA as it does not capture the social aspects of cost-benefit analysis.
 Additionally, the IRR on equity can make a good project look like a bad investment and a bad project look like a good investment.
 This highlights the role of gearing in CBA – IRR is misleading as a measure of net benefits.